Leadership in Context

 Introduction

 In the continually changing health and social care environment it is imperative that individuals are able to adapt and review how they understand and undertake leadership and management within their roles.
-Yet it can be difficult to make sense of the growing evidence base, theories and approaches to effective leadership and management.
+It's important to explore the different approaches required to navigate the evolving challenges which may be different depending on our evolving contexts.

 Who the module is aimed at